Role of the remnant symmetries in gravitational theories based on absolute parallelism: a 2D standpoint: 2D-Gravity built upon the torsion 2-form

 We are particularly interested in the low energy limit of this theory.
 If we expand the action (\ref{ac2d}) or (\ref{ac2d2}) in powers of the small quantity $\lambda^{-1}$, we obtain at the lowest order

-This is the closest we can get to a ``2D teleparallel equivalent of GR".
+This is the closest we can get to a ``2D-TEGR".
 However, this is just a metaphor, because there is not such a thing in 2D.
 The action (\ref{accionlow}) is of course also obtainable from (\ref{accionefe}) by taking $f=Id$.
 The motion equations arising from (\ref{accionlow}) then are

 Hence, this equations describe low energy limit of the two different 2D gravitational schemes in question.
 They will be analyzed in detail in section \ref{thermo} in regard with the role played by the asymptotic remnant symmetries.
 As a reassuring historical remark, we mention that (\ref{accionlow}) represents the 2D-version of \emph{Einstein's unified field theory}, see \cite{Delp} for a compendium of translated papers on the matter.